Future Orientation of the Group

 Delivery of faulty products can cause damage to people, property, or the environment and thus cause liability risks.
 This can have significant effects on the Group’s asset situation.
 We minimize this risk by standardizing production processes to a large extent and by taking comprehensive quality-control measures.
 In addition, we continually conduct analyses to assess the hazardous potential of our input materials and products, and we conclude insurances.

 Legal violations (compliance risks) can give rise to liability risks or tarnish our reputation, which can have a significant effect on the Group’s earnings and asset situation.
-We counter these risks within the framework of our compliance management system, inter alia by regularly informing our employees about legal requirements and providing them with training.
+We counter these risks within the framework of our compliance management system, inter alia by regularly informing and training our employees about relevant legal requirements.

 An important basis for long-term success are competent and committed employees.
 Should we no longer be able to recruit or retain suitable specialists or managers in the future, risks could arise for the successful implementation of our strategy (personnel risks).
 To counter these risks, ALTANA offers a sophisticated work environment and an attractive compensation system, which is supplemented by various pension plans and wealth creation schemes.
 Moreover, we regularly offer further education and training programs to budding junior staff members, as well as to specialized and managerial staff.